 22) Ashley Chea

 When she was a little girl, Ashley Chea dreamt of dancing in the ballet on Broadway, traveling the world as a writer, and creating and directing movies.
 She never thought that she would get married, let alone have children.
 However, what started as a four-year friendship turned into a relationship, a marriage, and parenthood.
-Her unique perspective as a Black woman in an interracial marriage gives every parent and child inspiration that everyone is beautiful and life is worth sharing with the people we love the most regardless of what background they come from.
+Her unique perspective as a Black woman in an interracial marriage gives every parent and child inspiration.
+She is living proof that everyone is beautiful and life is worth sharing with the people we love the most regardless of what background they come from.

 23) Misadventures in Motherhood